-Optimizing a boilers efficiency is important to minimize fuel consumption and unwanted excess to the environment
+Optimizing boilers efficiency is important to minimize fuel consumption and unwanted excess to the environment.

-To ensure complete combustion of the fuel used, combustion chambers are supplied with excess air.
-Excess air increase the amount of oxygen and the probability of combustion of all fuel.
+To ensure complete combustion of the fuel used combustion chambers are supplied with excess air.
+Excess air increase the amount of oxygen to the combustion and the combustion of fuel.

-- when fuel and oxygen in the air are in perfectly balance - the combustion is said to be stoichiometric
+- when fuel and oxygen from the air are in perfect balance - the combustion is said to be stoichiometric

-The combustion efficiency will increase with increased excess air, until the heat loss in the excess air is larger than than the heat provided by more efficient combustion.
+The combustion efficiency increases with increased excess air - until the heat loss in the excess air is larger than the heat provided by more efficient combustion.

-Typical excess air to achieve highest efficiency for different fuels are
+Typical excess air to achieve the highest possible efficiency for some common fuels:

 - 5 - 10% for natural gas